 You can double this recipe no problem, just be sure to cook it in an extra large saucepan as the cabbage will take up a ton of room to start with.
 After a short while of cooking, the cabbage will start to wilt, making it much easier to stir.

-Storing My Creamy Bacon and Cabbage Side
+Storing My Creamy Cabbage and Bacon

 You can store leftovers in an air-tight container in the fridge for up to 3 days (2 + cook day).
 You can also freeze leftovers, just be sure to defrost them for 24 hours in the fridge before reheating and you might want to add a drop of water in before you microwave them and stir half-way through.